Gauge-invariant theory of truncated quantum light-matter interactions in arbitrary media: Quantization

 the Lagrangian is not invariant, while the equations of motion~\eqref{eq:eom} are.
 However, if we add the additional term

 where the auxiliary polarization field $\mathbf{P}$ satisfies ${\bm \nabla} \cdot \mathbf{P}(\mathbf{x},t) = -\rho_{\rm A}(\mathbf{x},t)$ (which fixes its longitudinal part, but leaves the transverse part arbitrary), then the Lagrangian becomes invariant.
-Note here we have used the relation $\nabla \cdot \mathbf{J}_{\rm A} + \dot{\rho}_{\rm A} = 0$.
+Note here we have used the relation $\nabla \cdot \mathbf{J}_{\rm A} + \dot{\rho}_{\rm A} = 0$, where $\mathbf{J}_{\rm A}$ is the active particle current density given by Eq.~\eqref{eq:currentd}.
 Also note that the action only involves the vector potential in the free particle part, whereas the medium is coupled to the (manifestly gauge invariant) electric field.
 More fundamentally, this is a consequence of the fact the medium part of the action is chosen to give the macroscopic Maxwell's equations, in the form of a dielectric function.

-Since we know how to quantize in the Coulomb gauge, it would be useful to have a representation of the vector potential in terms of its transverse part $\mathbf{A}_{\perp}$, which is gauge-invariant.
+Since we know how to quantize in the Coulomb gauge (where the vector potential is transverse), it would be useful to have a representation of the vector potential in terms of its transverse part $\mathbf{A}_{\perp}$, which is gauge-invariant.
 To do this, we use a method devised by Woolley, in which the longitudinal component of the vector potential is determined by a c-number function projected onto the transverse vector potential~\cite{Woolley1999Jan,Stokes2021Sep}.
 We call this method the \emph{quantization function} approach.

 Note that we can write, following Helmholtz's theorem, the vector potential as $\mathbf{A} = \mathbf{A}_{\perp} + \mathbf{A}_{\parallel}$, where

 and $\mathbf{K}_{\parallel}(\mathbf{x'},\mathbf{x})$ is the Green's function for the divergence operator